damianxu88/Getting_And_Cleaning_Data/README.md

 Following transformations are performed in `run_analysis.R` script:

-  1. Checks working direcotry for required datasets.
+  1. Check working direcotry for required datasets.
 Download them if they do not already exist
-  2. Loads the `activity.txt` and `feature.txt` for activity labels and feature info
+  2. Load the `activity.txt` and `feature.txt` for activity labels and feature info
   3. Extract only those measurements that reflect the mean or the standard deviation
-  4. Loads and merges the training and test datasets
+  4. Load and compose the training and test datasets
-  5. Merges the two datasets and add appropriate labels
+  5. Merge the two datasets and add appropriate labels
-  6. Factorises the data in `activity` and `subject` columns
+  6. 'Factor-ise' the data in `activity` and `subject` columns
   7. Generates a tidy dataset that consists of the mean value per variable for each subject and activity